johnny555/ausros/docs/architecture.md

 This repo should implement atleast one ros2 package named `explorer_bot` at `src/explorer_bot`

-We are using ROS 2 Jazzy.
+We are using ROS 2 humble.

 # Standard ROS Setup